dotnet/docs-desktop/dotnet-desktop-guide/framework/wpf/controls/panels-overview.md

 #### Defining and Using a Canvas

- A <xref:System.Windows.Controls.Canvas> can be instantiated simply by using [!INCLUDE[TLA#tla_xaml](../../../includes/tlasharptla-xaml-md.md)] or code.
+ A <xref:System.Windows.Controls.Canvas> can be instantiated simply by using Extensible Application Markup Language (XAML) or code.
 The following example demonstrates how to use <xref:System.Windows.Controls.Canvas> to absolutely position content.
 This code produces three 100-pixel squares.
 The first square is red, and its top-left (*x, y*) position is specified as (0, 0).
 The second square is green, and its top-left position is (100, 100), just below and to the right of the first square.
 The third square is blue, and its top-left position is (50, 50), thus encompassing the lower-right quadrant of the first square and the upper-left quadrant of the second.
 Because the third square is laid out last, it appears to be on top of the other two squares—that is, the overlapping portions assume the color of the third box.

  [!code-csharp[CanvasOvwSample#1](~/samples/snippets/csharp/VS_Snippets_Wpf/CanvasOvwSample/CSharp/Canvas_Ovw_Sample.cs#1)]
  [!code-vb[CanvasOvwSample#1](~/samples/snippets/visualbasic/VS_Snippets_Wpf/CanvasOvwSample/VisualBasic/canvas_vb.vb#1)]